Updated: September 18, 2024

 While past returns don’t guarantee future performance, bonds have historically played three important roles in portfolios, offering potential income, diversification, and capital preservation.

-The diversification element may be most important right now, as BlackRock’s analysis shows the average 60/40 portfolio is underweight fixed income by 7%.5 In other words, many investors are overly exposed to equities and could consider AGG to fill out the bond mix of their asset allocation.
+The diversification element may be most important right now, as BlackRock's analysis shows the average 60/40 portfolio had a duration of 5.0 years, which is underweight the benchmark duration by 1.1 years.4 In other words, many investors are overly exposed to cash and short term bonds and could consider AGG to fill out the bond mix of their asset allocation.

 AGG can serve an important role in portfolios adding diversification to equity exposures.
 During market downturns, investors often seek safety in high-quality bonds.
 AGG historically has outperformed stocks during selloffs, as detailed in the graphic below.